As China's stock market tanks, investors flee into government-backed bonds

-SHANGHAI/HONG KONG With Chinese policymakers so far unable to stem a rout in Chinese equities, money is flowing back into government and state-backed bonds -- driving yields lower and potentially easing strains on debt-laden municipal governments.
+SHANGHAI/HONG KONG, July 8 With Chinese policymakers so far unable to stem a rout in Chinese equities, money is flowing back into government and state-backed bonds -- driving yields lower and potentially easing strains on debt-laden municipal governments.

-Yields on 10-year Chinese treasury bonds fell 10 basis points (bps) on Wednesday at the open as investors sought the safety of government debt.
+Yields on the 10-year Chinese treasury bond fell 10 basis points (bps) on Wednesday at the open as investors sought the safety of government debt.

 Other debt perceived as having strong government backing has also performed well in recent days.